grahamstark/ScottishTaxBenefitModel.jl/docs/creating_and_running_tests.typ

 #link("https://en.wikipedia.org/w/index.php?title=Test-driven_development")[test first],
 so the tests are written in advance of the actual implementation code, but in practice that doesn’t always happen.
-Even if the tests are very basic, having tests makes it much easier to update the model, since it’s harder to introduce inadvertent mistakes.
+Even if the tests are very basic, having tests makes it much easier to update the model, since it's harder to introduce inadvertent mistakes.

 This note covers the specifics of writing tests for Scotben.
 It assumes that